Guidelines for Authors

 The peer-review process is designed to maintain scientifically credible information and research standards.

-For a most targeted peer-reviewing process, authors are encouraged to enclose in their Cover Letter at least three in-field researchers/physicians, but the MJIRI is not obliged to use that suggestions.
+For a most targeted peer-reviewing process, authors are encouraged to enclose in their Cover Letter at least three in-field researchers/physicians, but the MJIRI is not obliged to use that suggestion.
 Papers are critiqued and approved by at least two experts prior to being accepted for publication.
-If these reviews are positive, the article may be accepted immediately by the editorial board, or may be referred back to the authors to address any comments by the reviewers.
-If one review is positive and one is negative, a third peer review is scheduled and the editor decision is based upon the third reviewer's comment.
+If these reviews are positive, the article may be accepted immediately by the editorial board or may be referred back to the authors to address any comments by the reviewers.
+If one review is positive and one is negative, a third peer review is scheduled, and the editor's decision is based upon the third reviewer's comment.
 However, if the two conducted reviews are negative, a rejection notification will be sent to the corresponding author.
 This notification means that the submitted work has not minimum requirement for possible publication in the MJIRI.
 Nonetheless, other submissions by the same authors to the MJIRI are welcomed.